mxstbr/pgp.asc/README.md

 ### Copy

 I (Max) suck at copywriting, but had to write something to start out.
-If anyone has any ideas on how to improve the wording, what to include and what to leave out, please discuss it in the issue I've opened.
+If anyone has any ideas on how to improve the wording, what to include and what to leave out, [discuss it in Issue #2](/../../issues/2)

 ### Design

 My design is very basic, and not very inviting.
 Maybe include some sketches (similar to humanstxt.org), some more color?
-I'll open an issue about it so we can discuss some options.
+[Discuss in Issue #1](/../../issues/1).

 ### Backend